 One consideration to remember is how strict you want to be with all of this.
 Do you want to explicitly require these pieces of information, or will you use the honor system?
 That decision varies based on the size of your team and how crucial each piece of information is, but this setting is good to know regardless.

-In a column’s settings, you can find another toggle labelled “Require that this column contains information”.
+In a column’s settings, you can find another toggle labeled “Require that this column contains information”.
 If information isn’t provided for that column in a given file, SharePoint will “flag” it, as demonstrated below.
 You can add that info by clicking the flag, or by right-clicking into the file’s “Details” page.
 Note that this won’t work if you’re viewing the SharePoint directory in Teams: you’ll have to click through into SharePoint itself to add the missing info.

 Columns apply to the entire library